nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 Congratulations on building your first cross-platform mobile app.
 Although this topic gets you started, there’s so much more to learn.

-Here are a few ideas about what you can explore next on your journey to build mobile apps with HTML and Javascript and Visual Studio.
+Here are a few ideas about what you can explore next on your journey to build mobile apps with HTML and JavaScript and Visual Studio.

 **Explore the plug-in registry**